Scaling Multi-Agent Epistemic Planning through GNN-Derived Heuristics: Introduction

-The key contributions of this work are as follows: \begin{enumerate} \item We define an embedding for Kripke structures to serve as input to a GNN-based regressor. \item We propose a fully automated pipeline for efficient data generation and training of the GNN-based regressor to approximate the perfect heuristics in the MEP setting. \item We integrate the GNN-regressor into the MEP solving process, where it is used to evaluate epistemic states by assigning heuristics scores that guide \textbf{A}$^{\mathbf{*}}$. \item We provide a comprehensive evaluation of this integration by thoroughly testing several configurations. \end{enumerate} These contributions, supported by experimental results, represent a foundational step in integrating ML with MEP.
+The key contributions of this work are as follows: \begin{enumerate} \item We define and compare three embeddings for Kripke structures to serve as input to a GNN-based regressor. \item We propose a fully automated pipeline for efficient data generation and training of the GNN-based regressor to approximate the perfect heuristics in the MEP setting. \item We integrate the GNN-regressor into the MEP solving process, where it is used to evaluate epistemic states by assigning heuristics scores that guide the search process. \item We provide a comprehensive evaluation of this integration by thoroughly testing several benchmarks. \end{enumerate} These contributions, supported by experimental results, represent a foundational step in integrating ML with MEP.

 The remainder of this paper is structured as follows.
 In Section~\ref{sec:background}, we provide background on MEP and GNNs.
 Section~\ref{sec:core} presents our main theoretical contribution.
-In particular, Section~\ref{sec:data-gen} presents the design of the embedding and the dataset generation while Section~\ref{sec:training-gnn} illustrate the training of GNN-based regressor.
+In particular, Section~\ref{sec:data-gen} presents the design of the embedding and the dataset generation while Section~\ref{sec:training-gnn} illustrates the training of the GNN-based regressor.
 Section~\ref{sec:experiments} reports experimental results that evaluate the performance and scalability of our approach.
 We discuss limitations and related work in Sections~\ref{sec:lim_and_future} and~\ref{sec:related}, and conclude in Section~\ref{sec:conc}.